NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Copy the CSS code  and paste it in your `styles.css` file.

 **Explanation:**
-- In this step, you're establishing the foundational styling for your webpage by setting universal styles for all elements.
+In this step, you're establishing the foundational styling for your webpage by setting universal styles for all elements.

 ## 12. **Style the Navigation Bar**
-Now we can style our Navigation bar for our peoject.
+Now we can style our Navigation bar for our project.

   - [ ] Copy and paste the nav bar code from your `index.html` into an AI chat, include everything from <nav> to </nav>.
 Ask AI to use this HTML code as a reference when building the upcoming CSS requests.
   - [ ] We now need CSS code to style the header and navigation bar, making the nav bar full width, a black background, and locate it at the top of the page.
   - [ ] The text should all be white in color.
   - [ ] Please use Flexbox to handle the layout and ensure any text is centered within the navigation bar.
-Make sure to use the navigation `html code` supplied previously for reference when building the CSS.
+Make sure to use the navigation `HTML code` supplied previously for reference when building the CSS.
-  - [ ] Copy the CSS code provided by the AI and paste it next of in `styles.css` file.
+  - [ ] Copy the CSS code provided by the AI and paste it next in the `styles.css` file.

 **Explanation:**
-- This step involves styling the navigation bar to make it full-width with a black background and centered white text, using Flexbox for layout.
+This step involves styling the navigation bar to make it full-width with a black background and centered white text, using Flexbox for layout.

 ## 13. **Style the h1 Page Title**
 In this step, we'll focus on styling the h1 page title to make it visually prominent and aligned with the overall design of the webpage.